 Najat Elsayed is a licensed professional counselor and a certified school counselor.
 She has certification in MHFA, DBT, MI, TBRI, and TGCTA.
 She works in the second-largest juvenile detention facility in the country - Harris County in Houston, Texas.
 She runs the mental health unit along with her treatment team as the primary therapist for the mental health unit.
 She also trains detention staff on how to work with kids ages 10-17 with mental health conditions that are in detention with a trauma-informed approach.
 She sees kids that are victims of human trafficking, substance abuse, sexual/physical abuse, neglect, in the CPS system, refugees, migrants, who have committed a crime.

-Sabeen Sheikh has an Ed.D. in Educational Policy and Leadership and a Master’s degree in Mental Health Counseling.
-She is the Associate Director of Career Coaching and Programming at Teacher’s College, Columbia University.
+Dr. Sabeen Sheikh has a doctorate degree in Educational Policy and Leadership and a Master’s degree in Mental Health Counseling.
+She is now the Director of the Career Center at Teacher’s College, Columbia University.
 Her research is focused on reporting behaviors, campus policies and the impact of institutional culture on Muslim college students.
 Sabeen’s greatest passions are career and student development in higher education, and addressing mental health issues in various communities.
 Her experience includes work in strength-based counseling, career coaching, social justice, domestic violence, undoing racism, and student leadership development.
-She currently serves on the founding board of a grass roots non profit, Heal Collective NY, and is a Certified Youth Mental Health First Aid Instructor with the National Council of Behavioral Health.
+She currently serves on the founding board of a grass roots non profit, Heal Collective NY, and is a Certified Youth Mental Health First Aid Instructor with the National Council of Mental Well-Being.

 Dr. Ali Syed has a longstanding passion for improving mental health literacy, knowledge, as well as decreasing stigma associated with mental illness within the Muslim community and beyond.
 He is certified as an Adult Mental Health First Aid (MHFA) Instructor on a full-scholarship from the Missouri Institute of Mental Health (MIMH).
 He graduated from Touro College of Osteopathic Medicine and is currently a senior Psychiatry Resident Physician at the University of Kansas School of Medicine in Kansas City, Kansas.
 As an Osteopathic Physician, Dr. Syed specializes in the mind, body, and spirit approach to achieve psychological wellness, and plans to incorporate this whole-person approach in his MHFA training.
 He has partnered with community mental health centers as well as faith communities in Kansas City to train mental health professionals as well as faith leaders in adult MHFA.
 He hopes to use American Muslim Health Professionals as a platform to train Muslims as well as other individuals/organizations interested in MHFA throughout the U.S.